 Botox is also FDA approved as a treatment for chronic migraines.
 Regular injections at specific sites around the head and neck can create long-term relief for patients who suffer migraines more than 14 days out of the year.
 Injections to treat chronic migraines are usually administered once every 12 weeks by our pain management doctors in the Dallas-Fort Worth area, and, as with other Botox-treated pain, patients usually start to feel positive effects within a few days.

 Who is a Good Candidate for Botox?

-Whether a person is a good candidate for Botox to treat chronic pain is a decision that has to be made by an experienced pain management doctor, like those at Texas Pain Relief Group near Dallas, TX.
+Whether a person is a good candidate for Botox to treat chronic pain is a decision that has to be made by an experienced pain management doctor, like those at Physician Partners of America in Texas and Florida.
 Someone who is in generally good health aside from their chronic pain can usually be treated with Botox, but certain pre-existing conditions, like myasthenia gravis, Lou Gehrig’s disease, and severe nerve disorders increase the risks of dangerous side effects when being treated with Botox.
 For a healthy individual, however, side effects are rare and usually mild, and Botox can be a quick, effective, and minimally invasive source of chronic pain management.